 Bathroom Vanities and the Art of Residential Design

-Synopsis: In this column about the art of residential design, Marianne Cusato describes the different sizes and shapes of bathroom vanities, and when they are best used in a bathroom.
+Synopsis: In this column about the art of residential design, Marianne Cusato describes the different sizes and shapes of bathroom vanities, and how to choose the right configuration for your bathroom.
 She covers the typical height and width of micro, double-sink, single-sink, corner, and mega vanities, with detailed drawings and dimensions of each type.
 She also includes a sidebar about maximizing storage by creating a real bottom drawer in a vanity rather than a false top drawer to allow for the depth of the sink bowl, as well as a description of toe kicks and feet used to dress up the vanity.

-A well-detailed bathroom vanity is an efficient and elegant piece of furniture in your bathroom, while a poorly detailed vanity is a frustrating eyesore that contributes to marital strife.
-The following set of tips can be applied to all styles of cabinetry.
-The goal of these suggestions is to help you both when building a custom design, as well as selecting a stock product off the shelf.
+A well-detailed vanity can be an efficient and elegant piece of furniture in your bathroom, while a poorly detailed vanity is bound to be a frustrating eyesore that contributes to family strife.
+The following tips can be applied to all styles of cabinetry to help you end up with the vanity that best matches your taste and needs, whether you’re building custom cabinetry form scratch or selecting a stock product off the shelf.

 Vanity Size and Configuration